yasp/yasp/README.md

 </p>

 yasp is a fully functional web-based assembler development environment, including a real assembler and debugger.
-The assembler dialect is a custom one which is very simple to keep the learning curve as shallow as apossible.
+The assembler dialect is a custom one which is very simple to keep the learning curve as shallow as possible.
 It also features some hardware-elements (LED, Potentiometer, Button, etc.).
-The main purpuse of this project is to create an environment in which studends can learn the assembly language to understand computers better.
+The main purpose of this project is to create an environment in which students can learn the assembly language to understand computers better.
 It also allows them to experiment easily because there is nothing they can break.

 The original project team of yasp consists of Robert Fischer and Michael "luto" Lutonsky.
 For more information take